ergoplatform/oracle-core/README.md

 ```sh
 sh run-oracle.sh
 ```
-8. A `screen` instance will be created which launches both the oracle core and the adapter.
-(Press `Ctrl+a - n` to go between the core & the adapter screens).
+8. A `screen` instance will be created which launches both the oracle core and the connector.
+(Press `Ctrl+a - n` to go between the core & the connector screens).
 9. If your node is running and properly configured, the oracle core will inform you that it has successfully registered the required UTXO-set scans:
 ```sh
 UTXO-Set Scans Have Been Successfully Registered With The Ergo Node
 ```
 10. Press enter to confirm that the scans have been registered.
 Your oracle core is now properly set up and waiting for the UTXO-set scans to be triggered in order to read the state of the oracle pool on-chain to then perform actions/txs.
 11. Rescan the blockchain history by either using the `/wallet/rescan` GET endpoint of your node, or by deleting `.ergo/wallet/registry` in your Ergo Node folder.
 Either option triggers a rescan.
-12. Once the node has finished rescanning, the oracle core & adapter will automatically issue transactions and move the protocol forward.
+12. Once the node has finished rescanning, the oracle core & connector will automatically issue transactions and move the protocol forward.
 13. Congrats, you can now detach from the screen instance if you wish via `Ctrl+a d`.
 (And reattach via `screen -r`)